-- 6.1.1 Darlington's gateway location will continue to attract economic development and investment that may otherwise not come to the North East or Tees Valley.
-The economic advantages of Darlington's location, together with the good quality of life it offers, have helped to maintain a relatively strong housing market in the Borough and high levels of housebuilding compared to many other areas of Tees Valley and the North East.
-However, additional new housing is needed in Darlington to respond to the following four issues: - (i) an increase in new households forming within the existing population; - (ii) retaining and attracting more young and working age people, particularly graduates and knowledge economy workers, to drive local economic growth; - (iii) better matching the housing stock to local needs and aspirations, including the need for both more affordable housing and top-end executive housing; and - (iv) replacing obsolete housing stock. - 6.1.2 The provision of new housing is also seen as complementary to achieving the goals of economic growth, investment and regeneration in Darlington, and crucial to ensuring a sustainable form of development where people can choose to live and work in Darlington, rather than commuting in or out of the Borough.
-These goals are at the heart of the Borough's sustainable community strategy and the sub-region's economic development and regeneration ambitions. - 6.1.3 These issues have informed the amount of new housing that should be provided in the Borough.
+- 6.1.1 In recent years, Darlington has generally had a strong housing market and high levels of housebuilding compared to many other areas in the Tees Valley sub-region.
+However, additional new housing is needed in Darlington to respond to the following four issues: - (i) an increase in new households forming within the existing population; - (ii) retaining and attracting more young and working age people, particularly graduates and knowledge economy workers, to drive local economic growth; - (iii) better matching the housing stock to local needs and aspirations, including the need for both more affordable housing and top-end executive housing; - (iv) replacing obsolete housing stock. - 6.1.2 These issues have informed the amount of new housing that should be provided in the Borough.
 Over the period from 2004 to 2026, 8675 net additional dwellings1 need to be provided in Darlington Borough2.
-Table 6.1 sets out how these are apportioned from 2004 and across the Core Strategy period, and so shows how new housing provision in the Borough will meet the amount and phasing required by the RSS.
-For the period 2021 to 2026, the average annual rate of provision in the years 2004-2021 has been applied.
-This requirement is based as much on the ability to deliver as it is on meeting identified housing needs and demand; whilst being well within the capacity of the housebuilding industry to deliver, it balances the likelihood of actual delivery with the continuing need for new housing (outlined in 6.1.1 above). - 6.1.4 An estimated3 2862 net additional dwellings will be provided in the period 2004 to 2011, taking account of actual and forecast completions on schemes with planning permission and demolitions.
+Table 6.1 below sets out how these are apportioned from 2004 and across the Core Strategy period.
+For the period 2021 to 2026, the average annual rate of provision in the years 2004-2021 has been applied. - 6.1.3 An estimated3 2862 net additional dwellings will be provided in the period 2004 to 2011, taking account of actual and forecast completions on schemes with planning permission and demolitions.
 This leaves 3838 net additional dwellings to be provided from 2011 to 2021, to make up the shortfall (between completions and requirements during 2004 to 2011) and to meet the average annual requirements.
 A further 1975 net additional dwellings are needed from 2021-2026, giving a total of 5813 net additional dwellings to be provided from April 2011 to 2026.